-Students pursuing the degrees of Master of Science (Plan I) or Master of Engineering (Plan II or III) in Computer Engineering may specialize in the areas of (i) computing systems, (ii) hardware and embedded systems, and (iii) digital signal processing.
+Students pursuing the degree of Master of Science (Plan I) or Master of Engineering (Plan II or III) in Computer Engineering may specialize in the areas of (i) hardware and embedded systems, (ii) computing systems, and (iii) digital signal processing.

-For students enrolled in MS (Plan I) or ME with project option (Plan II), the program requires a minimum of 30 credits distributed as follows:
+For students enrolled in M.S.
+(Plan I) the program requires a minimum of 30 credits distributed as follows: